Human trafficking in Bangladesh: Background

-Bangladeshi men and women migrate willingly to Saudi Arabia, Bahrain, Kuwait, the United Arab Emirates (UAE), Qatar, Iraq, Lebanon, Malaysia, Liberia, and other countries for work, often under legal and contractual terms.
+Bangladeshi men and women migrate willingly to Germany, Malaysia, Norway, Qatar, Russia, Saudi Arabia, the United Arab Emirates (UAE), the United Kingdom, the United States, and other countries for work, often under legal and contractual terms.
 Most Bangladeshis who seek overseas employment through legal channels rely on the 724 recruiting agencies belonging to the Bangladesh Association of International Recruiting Agencies (BAIRA).
 These agencies are legally permitted to charge workers up to $1,235 and place workers in low-skilled jobs typically paying between $110 and $150 per month.
 According to NGOs, however, many workers are charged upwards of $6,000 for these services.
 A recent Amnesty International report on Malaysia indicated Bangladeshis spend more than three times the amount of recruitment fees paid by other migrant workers recruited for work in Malaysia.
 NGOs report many Bangladeshi migrant laborers are victims of recruitment fraud, including exorbitant recruitment fees often accompanied by fraudulent representation of terms of employment.
 The ILO has concluded high recruitment fees increase vulnerability to forced labor among transnational migrant workers.
 Women typically work as domestic servants; some find themselves in situations of forced labor or debt bondage where they face restrictions on their movements, non-payment of wages, threats, and physical or sexual abuse.
 Some Bangladeshi women working abroad are subsequently trafficked into commercial sexual exploitation.
 Bangladeshi children and adults are also trafficked internally for commercial sexual exploitation, domestic servitude, and bonded labor.
 Recent reports indicate many brothel owners and pimps addict Bangladeshi girls to steroids, with harmful side effects, to make them more attractive to clients; the drug is reported to be used by 90 percent of females between 15 and 35 in Bangladeshi brothels.

 The process of trafficking through various routes, especially sea route:

 Bangladeshi people are trafficked through various routes, like sea, air, land etc. 2.5 lakh Bangladeshi fortune-seekers have been lured into the trap of trafficking through sea route in last 8 years.
 [27] Emran Hossain and Mohammad Ali Zinnat with Martin Swapan Pandey mutually wrote an article in the Daily Star named “Slave Trade Booms in Dark Triangle”.
 In this article, there was a picture drawn where seven steps of trafficking in sea route were mentioned.
 Cox's Bazar especially teknaf town is the main sea route for smuggling Bangladeshis and Rohingyas towards Southeast Asian countries.
 Each victim of trafficking has to pay a lot of taka in every step which can be estimated between Tk.
 2,50,000 and Tk.
 4,50,000.
 [28] During traveling through the Bay of Bengal, a fortune-seeker has to stay 25 to 30 days, sometimes two months in a small fishing boat.
 Many passengers die from dehydration or starvation in the ship and their bodies are tossed into the ocean.
 UNHCR estimates that in 2014 alone, 750 people died at sea on this route.